Translations of Japanese literature

 (Azija LT archive)

 After the restoration of the independence of Lithuania, readers continued to get acquainted with Japanese literature.
-During the last decade of the 20th century, translations via English became more popular than translations via Russian.
+During the 1990s, translations via English became more popular than translations via Russian.
 With the rising generation of japanologists, more and more attempts occurred to translate directly from Japanese.

-In 1990s, a new generation of translators from Japanese grew up and was represented by D. Švambarytė, V. Dumčius, and G. Čepulionytė.
-At the beginning of the 21st century, the new generation of translators joined them.
-They were the graduates of the Center of Oriental Studies (Vilnius University), such as V. Devėnaitė, I. Susnytė, J. Polonskaitė (Ignotienė), I. Baronina, G. Enciūtė and others.
+In the 1990s, a new generation of translators from Japanese grew up and was represented by D. Švambarytė, V. Dumčius, and G. Čepulionytė.
+At the beginning of the 21st century even more Lithuanians gained fluency in Japanese.
+Most of them were the graduates of the Center of Oriental Studies (Vilnius University), such as V. Devėnaitė, I. Susnytė, J. Polonskaitė (Ignotienė), I. Baronina, G. Enciūtė and others.
 D. Kugevičiūtė, K. Šešelgytė, M. Kriaučiūnas also translate the Japanese texts.

 To compare with the Soviet period, a broader spectrum of authors and genres represent Japanese literature at the period of independent Lithuania.
 Works of authors from old (up to the 19th century), pre-war and post-war periods were translated; also, different genres were translated too.
 Translated works of H. Marukami are the most popular ones.

-Only several books from this period are translated directly from Japanese: Japanese mythological texts “Kojiki” (lit.
-“Kojiki” translated by G. Čepulionytė in 2002) and fragments of “The Tale of Genji” (lit.
+Only several books from this period are translated directly from Japanese: Japanese mythological texts “Kojiki” (translated by G. Čepulionytė in 2002) and fragments of “The Tale of Genji” (lit.
 “Sakmė apie princą Gendži” translated by D. Švambarytė in 2006).
 Also, D. Švambarytė translated several pieces by Japanese classical theater philosophers and playwrights (Zeami Motokiyo, Takeda Izumo, Konpara Zenchiku, and others).

 After the Second World War, a new generation of Japanese writers emerged, and they represented a different culture compared to writers of the beginning of the century.
 During the Soviet period, Lithuanian reader was already familiar with such authors as S. Matsumoto, Sh.
 Endo, K. Oe, T. Kaiko.
 However, the boom of post-war Japanese literature translations began at the beginning of the 21st century.
 The most famous author of this generation is Haruki Murakami.
 However, the following authors are introduced to Lithuanian readers too: Banana Yoshimoto, Y. Mishima, S. Murata, H. Arikawa, Y. Ogawa, H. Kawakami, T. Shibasaki.
 Readers got a chance to get acquainted once again with the works of Sh.
 Endo (“Silence”, lit.
 “Tyla” 2008) and K. Oe (“A Personal Matter”, lit.
 “Asmeninė patirtis” 2001).

 Haruki Murakami is the most famous Japanese writer in the world and Lithuania.
 The writer made his debut in Lithuania with the novel “A Wild Sheep Chase” in 2003.
-Since then, translations of 1-3 of his works appear every year, several editions of his works were repeated.
-23 books of his appeared until 2021.
+Since then, translation of sometimes even several of his works appear every year and some are re-published.
+Up until 2021, 23 of Murakami's books were translated into Lithuanian.